My Teaching Style

 I am interested in yoga, somatics, mindfulness, and bodywork as tools for social justice, community building, trauma healing, and personal and community transformation.

 I believe that connecting with, exploring, and having fun in our bodies is an integral part of healing so we can do the important work we want to do and are meant to do in the world.

 I am invested in creating spaces for movement, embodiment, and exploration that strip away and break down self-judgment, body-judgment, and strictly limited concepts of what an acceptable body looks like or can do.

 I see the role of a yoga therapist or a yoga teacher as a partner walking with you on your path.
 I can offer resources, practices, ideas, and support, but ultimately, the journey and the experience is yours.

-Yoga, movement, mindfulness, Somatic Experiencing, Integrated Movement Therapy, spiritual practice, and self-inquiry are practices that every body and every human can participate in and benefit from!
+Yoga, movement, mindfulness, Somatic Experiencing, yoga therapy, spiritual practice, self-inquiry, and IMT are practices that every body and every human can participate in and benefit from!

 When we do our individual work of capacity-building, trauma-healing, and increasing grounding and embodiment, we are able to show up to the world, our relationships, and our work in a different way.
-I believe that individual healing (and especially individual healing done in the context and container of community) is an integral and important part of the larger work of social justice movements and social change work.
+I believe that individual healing (and especially individual healing done in the context and container of community, and of a systemic political analysis) is an integral and important part of the larger work of social justice movements and social change work.